What questions should you be asking before accepting your next 3PL position?

 You’ll always want to make sure your future employer is operating under a legal FMCSA (Federal Motor Carrier Safety Administration) authority.

 Is their pricing competitive in this market and for the modes you are most comfortable selling/moving?
 Will you be able to win new business or spend your time chasing bids and carriers with no success?

 Do you specialize in selling and moving Full Truckload shipments, but the company you are looking at is only competitive in LTL?
 Ask about your book of business and see if it’s transferable.

 Will your freight be covered in the event something goes wrong?
 Ask about surety bonds, general liability, auto liability, excess liability, and worker’s compensation.

 Do you specialize in LTL shipments?
 What kind of LTL discount does this brokerage offer their LTL customers and can you compete in this market?

 So you won the freight, you booked the carrier, but now what?
-Make sure you know who is handling your freight and in charge of on time pick ups and deliveries.
-Will you be handling this or will their be a team to assist in ensuring your freight arrives on time?
+Make sure you know who is handling your freight and in charge of on-time pickups and deliveries.
+Will you be handling this or will there be a team to assist in ensuring your freight arrives on time?

 How is this brokerage paying their carriers and when?
 This goes hand and hand in getting and keeping carrier relationships.